Online Low Rank Matrix Completion: Abstract

 \section{Abstract}

 We study the problem of {\em online} low-rank matrix completion with $\s{M}$ users, $\s{N}$ items and $\s{T}$ rounds.
-In each round, we recommend one item per user.
-For each recommendation, we obtain a (noisy) reward sampled from a low-rank user-item reward matrix.
-The goal is to design an online method with sub-linear regret (in $\s{T}$).
-While the problem can be mapped to the standard multi-armed bandit problem where each item is an {\em independent} arm, it leads to poor regret as the correlation between arms and users is not exploited.
-In contrast, exploiting the low-rank structure of reward matrix is challenging due to non-convexity of low-rank manifold.
-We overcome this challenge using an explore-then-commit (ETC) approach that ensures a regret of $O(\s{polylog} (\s{M}+\s{N}) \s{T}^{2/3})$.
-That is, roughly only $\s{polylog} (\s{M}+\s{N})$ item recommendations are required per user to get non-trivial solution.
-We further improve our result for the rank-$1$ setting.
-Here, we propose a novel algorithm \textsc{OCTAL} (Online Collaborative filTering using iterAtive user cLustering) that ensures nearly optimal regret bound of $O(\s{polylog} (\s{M}+\s{N}) \s{T}^{1/2})$.
-Our algorithm uses a novel technique of clustering users and eliminating items jointly and iteratively, which allows us to obtain nearly minimax optimal rate in $\s{T}$.
+In each round, the algorithm recommends one item per user, for which it gets a (noisy) reward sampled from a low-rank user-item preference matrix.
+The goal is to design a method with sub-linear regret (in $\s{T}$) and nearly optimal dependence on $\s{M}$ and $\s{N}$.
+The problem can be easily mapped to the standard multi-armed bandit problem where each item is an {\em independent} arm, but that leads to poor regret as the correlation between arms and users is not exploited.
+On the other hand, exploiting the low-rank structure of reward matrix is challenging due to non-convexity of the low-rank manifold.
+We first demonstrate that the low-rank structure can be exploited using a simple explore-then-commit (ETC) approach that ensures a regret of $O(\s{polylog} (\s{M}+\s{N}) \s{T}^{2/3})$.
+That is, roughly only $\s{polylog} (\s{M}+\s{N})$ item recommendations are required per user to get a non-trivial solution.
+We then improve our result for the rank-$1$ setting which in itself is quite challenging and encapsulates some of the key issues.
+Here, we propose \textsc{OCTAL} (Online Collaborative filTering using iterAtive user cLustering) that guarantees nearly optimal regret of $O(\s{polylog} (\s{M}+\s{N}) \s{T}^{1/2})$. \octal is based on a novel technique of clustering users that allows iterative elimination of items and leads to a nearly optimal minimax rate.